In most circumstances, applications for a Student Visa Extension in the UK — Tier 4 (General) should only be made using the online application.

 Note: If you are applying in person using the premium service, normally you can expect 1 to 5 (above) to happen on the same day and if your application is successful 6 and 7 (above) usually within a week.
 If you haven't received your BRP within 2 weeks of a positive decision on your Tier 4 application, you must contact the number provided on the letter confirming grant of leave.

-The amount of time you can study at degree level (NQFL 6 or above) on a Tier 4 or Student visa is limited to five years.*
+The amount of time you can study at degree level (RQF level 6 or above) on a Tier 4 or Student visa is generally limited to five years.*

 When applying for a Tier 4 visa, the amount of time you have previously spent studying in the UK will be considered.
-When calculating the five-year limit, all time spent studying in the UK at degree level or above, whilst on a Tier 4 visa or pre-Tier 4 visa student visa, will be taken into account.
+When calculating the five-year limit, all time issued to you on a Tier 4 visa or pre-Tier 4 visa student visa, will be taken into account, regardless of whether you were in the UK or outside the UK during that time (unless the visa was curtailed)

 There are some exceptions.
 This does not apply to: